 Chamber Music America’s Classical Commissioning Program provides grants to professional U.S.-based presenters and ensembles whose programming includes Western European and/or non-Western classical and contemporary music.
 Grants are provided for the commissioning and performance of new works by American composers.
 The program supports works scored for 2–10 musicians performing one per part, composed in any of the musical styles associated with contemporary classical music.

-The Board of Directors of Chamber Music America has made diversity, inclusion, and equity a primary focus of the organization’s work, and has adopted the acronym ALAANA (African/Black, Latinx, Asian/South Asian, Arab/Middle Eastern, and Native American) for use in its equity focus.
-Read CMA’s Commitment to Diversity, Inclusion, and Equity.
+The Board of Directors of Chamber Music America has made diversity, equity, and inclusion a primary focus of the organization’s work.
+CMA encourages applications for projects that engage a broad spectrum of diversity.
+(Read CMA’s Commitment to Diversity, Inclusion, and Equity.)

-Women and ALAANA composers have historically been under-represented as Classical Commissioning program grantees.
-To help applicants become familiar with these artists, CMA has compiled a database of ALAANA, women, and gender non-conforming composers who have expressed interest in creating new work for classical/contemporary chamber ensembles.
-View the Composers Equity Project resource.
+Additionally, CMA has compiled a database of ALAANA, women, and gender non-conforming composers who have expressed interest in creating new work for classical/contemporary chamber ensembles.
+(View the Composers Equity Project resource.)

 Eligibility: Ensembles